 I love writing about good guys in investing and personal finance.
 I consider Tim Maurer as a good guy in investing.

 Larry Swedroe He is a fantastic educational writer.
 We have learned a ton from his many books.
-An example is his gem of a book on factor-based investing (smart-beta) Your Complete Guide to Factor-Based Investing: The Way Smart Money Invests Today.
+An example is his gem of a book on factor-based investing (smart-beta), Your Complete Guide to Factor-Based Investing: The Way Smart Money Invests Today.

-- Dan Solin was a director at Buckingham.
-He is the author of the Smartest series of investing books including The Smartest Investment Book You’ll Ever Read: The Proven Way to Beat the “Pros” and Take Control of Your Financial Future.
+Dan Solin was a director at Buckingham.
+He is the author of the Smartest series of investing books, including The Smartest Investment Book You’ll Ever Read: The Proven Way to Beat the “Pros” and Take Control of Your Financial Future.